CanniFlexx/weather-app/README.md

 - **API Integration**: Weather data is fetched from OpenWeatherMap API.
 Ensure your API key is correctly set up in `Api.js`.
 - **Favorite Cities**: Users can save and manage their favorite cities, stored locally using browser's `localStorage`.
 - **Responsive Design**: The application is designed to be responsive and should work well across various devices.

+That's all from my side.
+Hope you like it :)